michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 Beginning to take data science methods and apply them to various urban policy questions can be useful, if only for exploratory analysis.
 While policy questions require more domain specific (that is, economic) modeling, often we want some effective models to begin to inform how our domain knowledge will fit with the work of generalizing from datasets--that is, the most useful reductions of the total number of possible models to the more domain-specific.

 For this still-exploratory work, multiple linear regression is a useful tool, as is the data science method of splitting data into training and test datasets.
 For instance, what factors go into house sale prices?
-This introduction draws from the general perspective of Brian Everitt and Torsten Hothorn's *Introduction to Applied Multivariate Analysis in R*, the workflow of Brett Lantz's *Machine Learning with R* and [Susan Li](https://susanli2016.github.io/Predict-House-Price/), and several great walkthroughs emerging from a 2017 competition using the dataset.
+This introduction draws from the general perspective of Brian Everitt and Torsten Hothorn's *Introduction to Applied Multivariate Analysis in R*, and the data science inspired workflow of Brett Lantz's *Machine Learning with R* and [Susan Li](https://susanli2016.github.io/Predict-House-Price/), and several great walkthroughs emerging from a 2017 competition using the dataset.
 I am going to show how best to set up and execute some basic multiple linear regression modeling to predict housing selling prices in R.

 This will include:
 - Importing the dataset